States and Municipalities

 Average Wholesale Price (AWP) / Medicaid Fraud

 Beasley Allen has recovered more than $1.5 billion in settlements and jury verdicts for the states we have represented in these claims.
 Taxpayer dollars have been returned to the states and the agencies providing services to vulnerable residents.
-As a result, pharmaceutical manufacturers have completely changed the way they conduct business with states and their Medicaid agencies.
+As a result, pharmaceutical manufacturers have completely changed how they conduct business with states and their Medicaid agencies.

 PFC Water Contamination